googleapis/api-linter/docs/rules/0121/resource-must-support-list.md

 ---
 rule:
   aip: 121
-  name: [core, '0121', resource-must-support-get]
+  name: [core, '0121', resource-must-support-list]
-  summary: All resources must have a Standard Get method.
+  summary: All resources must have a Standard List method.
-permalink: /121/resource-must-support-get
+permalink: /121/resource-must-support-list
 redirect_from:
-  - /0121/resource-must-support-get
+  - /0121/resource-must-support-list
 ---

-# Resource must support get
+# Resource must support list

-This rule enforces that all resources support the Get operation as mandated in [AIP-121][].
+This rule enforces that all, non-Singleton resources support the List operation as mandated in [AIP-121][].

 ## Details

-This rule scans a service for Create, Update, and List methods for resources, and ensures each one has a Get method.
+This rule scans a service for Create, Update, and Get methods for resources (that are not Singletons), and ensures each one has a List method.

 ## Examples